 The last time the Whites hosted the Reds was six years ago.
 Goals from Antonio Valencia, Robin van Persie and Wayne Rooney ensured a comfortable 3-1 victory.
 Back then, the hosts were in a fight for Premier League survival, and that looks set to be the case again this season.

 One player, in particular, who Bailly has praise for is his fellow centre-back, Victor Lindelof.
 The Swede has been a regular starter in the heart of United's defence this season and even got his first goal for the club in the 2-2 draw against Burnley at Old Trafford.

-”I’m really happy for him and the way he remained patient up to now.
-So he really deserves the season he is having currently and I hope he can continue his form to keep the team moving in the right direction, as that is important for us and the whole squad,
+"I’m really happy for him and the way he remained patient up to now.
+So he really deserves the season he is having currently and I hope he can continue his form to keep the team moving in the right direction, as that is important for us and the whole squad," he added.

 Bailly made his first league start of 2019 last week against Leicester City - his seventh of the campaign thus far.
 The Ivorian hopes that he can continue to get minutes on the pitch by impressing the coaching staff in training.